Xilinx/SME-Developer-Labs/SETUP.md

 The instance you just started is preconfigured with remote desktop protocol (RDP) services.

 1. From your local machine, start a remote desktop protocol client
-    - On Windows: press the Windows key and type "remote desktop".
+    - On Windows: press the Windows key and type "mstsc.exe" in the Windows run prompt
-      - You should see the "Remote Desktop Connection" in the list of programs.
-      - Alternatively you can also simply type `mstsc.exe` in the Windows run prompt.
-    - On Linux: RDP clients such a Remmina or Vinagre are suitable.
+    - On Linux: use an RDP client such a Remmina or Vinagre
-    - On macOS: use the Microsoft Remote Desktop v8.0.43 (that version offers color depth settings) from the Mac App Store.
+    - On macOS: use the Microsoft Remote Desktop v8.0.43 (that version offers color depth settings) from the Mac App Store

 1. **_IMPORTANT_**: Before connecting, set your remote desktop client to use **24-bit for color depth**
     - On Windows: In the bottom-left corner of connection prompt, click **Options**, select the **Display** tab and set **Colors** to **True Colors (24 bit)**